DuncanMoyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 007 hello :gives no permissions to the owner and the group, but all the permissions to other users

-chmod 753 hello :shows aal rights to the owner, read and execute to the groups and write and execute to the other users
+chmod 753 hello :shows all rights to the owner, read and execute to the groups and write and execute to the other users

+chmod --reference=olleh hello :script that sets the mode of the file hello to be the same as olleh's mode